bonsai-dbrms/rule-engine/README.md

 JSON.SET namespace_name . {}
 ``````
 #### Entity
-Each Entity means the input into a namespace which inturn will be given an out put after  evaluation of the rules present in that namespace and
+Each Entity means the input into a namespace which inturn will give an output after  evaluation of the rules present in that namespace.
 #### Rules
 ##### sub keywords
-- predicates: this just means the input conditions for your rules.
+- Predicates: This means the input conditions for your rules.
-- results: this means the output conditions for your rules
+- Results: This means the output conditions for your rules.
-- operators: we have 7 operators :
+- Operators: We have 7 operators :\
-       - `eq` which means `=`
+       - `eq` which means `=`\
-       - `range` which means the value should lie between the given range(upper limit not included)
+       - `range` which means the value should lie between the given range(upper limit not included)\
-       - `contains` which means that the string should contain the input value given.
+       - `contains` which means that the string should contain the input value given.\
-       - `gt` which means greater than or `>`
+       - `gt` which means greater than or `>`\
-       - `gte` which means greater than or equal to `>=`
+       - `gte` which means greater than or equal to `>=`\
-       - `lt` which means lesser than `<`
+       - `lt` which means lesser than `<`\
        - `lte` which means lesser than or equal to `<=`

-For example we want to create a rule for a customer who has places 5 orders or less and has prime membership of my ecommerce site i want to give him a 10% discount.
+For example we want to create a rule for a customer who has placed 5 orders or less and has prime membership of my ecommerce site, I want to give him a 10% discount.

-So in this case i have two inputs `orders` and `member_type` and one output `discount_value`.
+So in this case I have two inputs `orders` and `member_type` and one output `discount_value`.
-so in our case one example predicate(input) of `province is Ontario` can be
+So in our case one example predicate(input) of `province is Ontario` can be
 a predicate consists of 4 parts :
 ```
 {